MicrosoftDocs/win32/desktop-src/gdi/capturing-an-image.md

 ---
-Description: 'You can use a bitmap to capture an image, and you can store the captured image in memory, display it at a different location in your application''s window, or display it in another window.' ms.assetid: '672fc2e4-c35c-4d5d-98fa-85f2ad56d9b0'
+Description: You can use a bitmap to capture an image, and you can store the captured image in memory, display it at a different location in your applications window, or display it in another window. ms.assetid: 672fc2e4-c35c-4d5d-98fa-85f2ad56d9b0
 title: Capturing an Image
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Capturing an Image